![]() |

 Those on the fence will hopefully wake up and serve Him.

-39 As for you, house of Israel, the Sovereign Yehovah says: Go, serve your idols, but later you’ll surely listen to Me, and you’ll no longer profane My name with your gifts and your idols.
-40 On My kadosh mountain, on the high mountain of Israel, declares the Sovereign Yehovah, there the entire house of Israel, all of them, will serve Me in the land.
-I will accept them there, and there I will require your contributions and choice gifts, with all your kadosh things.
-41 I’ll accept you there like a fragrant aroma when I gather you out of the nations, and bring you out of the countries where you’ve been scattered, and I’ll prove Myself kadosh thru you as the nations watch.
+39 Now concerning you, House of Israel, the Sovereign Yehovah says: Go serve your idols, but later you’ll surely listen to Me, and you’ll no longer profane My name with your gifts and your idols.
+40 On My 'special' mountain, on the high mountain of Israel,” declares the Sovereign Yehovah, “the entire House of Israel will serve Me there in the land.
+I’ll accept you there, and I’ll require your contributions and choice gifts with all your 'special' things.
+41 I’ll accept you there like a fragrant aroma when I gather you out of the nations, and bring you out of the countries where you’ve been scattered, and I’ll prove Myself 'special' thru you as the nations watch.

 This new bride-to-be will stay asleep all the way to Israel.
 She will remain clueless until she is actually brought into the land!